FernandaFranco/230-DOM-asynchronous-programming/notes.md

 * Recursion in the DOM: Walking the tree

 * Array-like objects: Containers for other objects indexed by non-negative integers.
 Generally don't support array abstraction methods;

+* Template strings are an ES6 construct that allow us to use JavaScript expression inside strings by using a dollar sign followed by curly braces

+* Capturing and Bubbling

+* The browser waits for the event object to go through the propagation phases (capturing and bubbling) before it performs the default action of the event.
+If there's an event handler with a preventDefault call somewhere in the propagation path, the default behavior is skipped.